Improved QLDPC Surgery: Logical Measurements and Bridging Codes: Introduction

+~ We remark on a collection of related works.
 The independent work of~\cite{cowtan2024ssip} appeared shortly before ours, in which QLDPC surgery is studied in the language of chain complexes and homology. \cite{cowtan2024ssip} further applied the CKBB construction to various small-scale QLDPC codes, and presented numerical results showing that in concrete instances, the space-overhead is often much less than the $O(d^2)$ upper bound, which is reflected here in Table~\ref{tab:summarygross}.